Combined with bipartisan infrastructure law, will provide enough water for millions of people

 - 85,000 additional acre-feet from water desalination projects.

 - In Arizona, the bill further advances a proposal to raise Bartlett Dam on the Verde River to counteract the loss of capacity due in part to the accumulation of sediment.
 The groundwater storage and conveyance, desalination and water recycling funding in the bill could also help other Arizona drought resilience projects.

-Financial incentives for storage and conveyance projects that enhance environmental benefits and expand drinking water access for disadvantaged communities:
+Provide financial incentives for storage and conveyance projects that enhance environmental benefits and expand drinking water access for disadvantaged communities

 - The bill authorizes grants for storage and conveyance projects that include environmental benefits, drinking water benefits for disadvantaged communities or other public benefits either as part of the project design or as part of a watershed restoration plan adopted together with the project.